mohammadrezaeicode/mr-excel-repo/README.md

 # MR Excel

 ## Introduction

 Welcome to our JavaScript library designed to effortlessly generate .xlsx files from input objects.
 This versatile library offers exceptional flexibility and can seamlessly operate on both the client and backend sides of applications.

 Our library offers comprehensive support for a wide range of features, including data formatting, formulas, styles, merged cells, and grouped rows.[more info](https://mohammadrezaeicode.github.io/mr-excel-page/), [Express/backend example](https://github.com/mohammadrezaeicode/mr-excel-repo/tree/main/example/express), [TypeScript example](https://github.com/mohammadrezaeicode/mr-excel-repo/tree/main/example/typescript)

+In version 2.1.0, we introduced a new feature called "convertTableToExcel," which enables the generation of an Excel file from a specified table or DOM element (table).
+The provided query is expected to be a valid input for the querySelector method.
+This enhancement allows for greater flexibility and convenience when creating Excel files directly from HTML tables.

 ## Installation